InfoSecInnovations/concierge/README.md

 ## Setup

-The provided install scripts perform a lot of automated cleanup and ensure that all the components are configured correctly to work together, so we strongly recommend you use these instead of attempting the manual install.
-However if you need to customize the Docker environment the manual steps may help you find what you need to be able to do so.
+The provided install scripts perform a lot of automated cleanup and ensure that all the components are configured correctly to work together.
+However as this is an open source project you could create your own installation using the contents of this repository.

-### Quick install (Recommended)

-You no longer need to clone this repository.
+You no longer need to clone this repository to run Concierge.

-You have a couple of options depending on your preferences.

 > [!TIP]
 > Pay attention to the use of dashes and underscores in the commands!